 Safely View a Solar Eclipse

-Chou said children and young adults are most at risk as bright light and radiation from the sun can cause heating and cook the exposed tissue of the eye.
-The aging process can provide a natural filtering effect in older people and reduce risk of retinal damage.
+Chou said children and young adults are most at risk as the high level of visible and near-infrared radiation from the sun can cause heating and "cook" the exposed tissue of the eye.
+As there are no pain receptors in the retina, the damage might not be noticed for several hours.

 NASA outlines do's and don'ts of viewing the eclipse: